 The SAR had a long history of running MICs.Morris's, Dorts, Bedfords and of course theseLandcruisers.

 At the height of Australian Nationals Scrap andBurn campaign, this fine vehicle got the boot.
 Seen here at awreckers yard.
 The motor being almost new.
 This one beingMIC9.

 MIC9 was modified at Islington Workshops in 1969 for the Commonwealth Railways.
-She was issued to Port Lincoln by the Australian National Railways on 30 October 1979.
+She was issued to Port Lincoln by the Australian National Railways on 30 October 1979 after service on the Central Australia Railway.
 She was scrapped mid 1985.

 The Section Car Page

 Uploaded August 4, 2003 Updated September 1, 2007

 © Nic Doncaster 2003, 2004, 2005, 2006, 2007